Murder of Koh Ngiap Yong

-It was only in October 2000 when the three men were finally caught and charged with the murders of Koh and the second victim.
+It was only in October 2000 when the three men were finally caught and charged with the murders of Koh Ngiap Yong and the second victim, Jahabar Sathick.
 The three killers were eventually found guilty in September 2001 and sentenced to be executed by hanging in Changi Prison, resulting in their executions in October 2002.

 Crime and investigations

 Murder of Koh Ngiap Yong

-On 8 August 2000, the day before Singapore’s annual National Day, Koh Ngiap Yong, a taxi driver and father of three children, had just finished driving his daughter to school when he picked up three male Malay passengers, who hailed his Tibs taxi from an area around Bukit Batok.
+On 8 August 2000, the day before Singapore’s annual National Day, Koh Ngiap Yong, a taxi driver and father of three children, had just finished driving his daughter to school when he picked up three male Malay passengers, who hailed his TIBS taxi from an area around Bukit Batok.
 After boarding his taxi, the three men asked Koh to drive them to Chestnut Avenue.

 After he drove to Chestnut Avenue and reached a quiet, deserted forest area, the three men suddenly wielded a bayonet and two guns, and threatened Koh, who fearfully tried to plead for his life and offer to pay anything to the robbers, and told them he had a family to feed.
 The robbers took out a pair of handcuffs and cuffed Koh’s wrists, before the taxi driver was led into the bushes, where one of them used the bayonet to stab Koh several times on the neck and chest, and after which, they took away Koh’s wallet and the handcuff and they left the taxi driver to die from his wounds beneath the vegetation as the trio drove off in Koh’s taxi.
 Koh Ngiap Yong was 42 years old when he died.

 When Koh did not return that evening or the next day’s morning, Koh’s family lodged a missing person report with the police.
-Coincidentally, on 9 August 2000 that morning itself, at Chestnut Avenue, when three young boys were cycling to school along that same road itself, one of the students accidentally discovered Koh’s corpse in the forest.
+Coincidentally, on the morning of 9 August 2000, at Chestnut Avenue, when three young boys were cycling to school along that same road, one of the students accidentally discovered Koh’s corpse in the forest.
 This prompted the police to rush to the scene after a report was made.

+Koh’s murder was the second case of a taxi driver being murdered in Singapore during the year 2000.
+The first happened two months before in June 2000, when Ong Huay Dee was murdered by a Thai carpenter named Khwan-On Natthaphon during a robbery bid.
+Khwan-On was later found guilty and sentenced to death for the murder, and he was hanged on 27 September 2002.